VIAME/VIAME/README.md

 [Deep Model Generation Overview](https://viame.readthedocs.io/en/latest/section_links/object_detector_training.html), and [Annotation Overview](https://viame.readthedocs.io/en/latest/section_links/annotation_and_visualization.html).

-Another good initial test is to run the [install-directory]/bin/plugin_explorer program.
+Another good initial test to make sure your installation is working is to run the [install-directory]/plugin_explorer.bat program.
 It will generate a prodigious number of log messages and then list all the loadable algorithms and any potential issues.
-The output should look as follows:
+The output should contain the following snippets for all algorithms which can be loaded:

 ```
 ---- Algorithm search path